Planning & Funding Your Farm Business

 Visit the video gallery to view other videos.

 Get Started Here

 A farm business plan is not nearly as scary as it might sound.
 It’s simply a document that any business owner puts together to demonstrate that they have thought through their goals, how they’ll produce their product, where they’ll sell it, and that they can make money doing it.
 If you will seek loans for your farm, you will need a business plan!

 This site is set up to help you lay the foundation for a business plan.
 It’s easy!

 1. Start Planning Online.
-Use the online worksheets that are integrated into the tutorials on this site’s New Farmer Hub to begin recording information that you can plug into a formal business plan later.
+Use the online worksheets that are integrated into the tutorials on this site’s Plan Your Farm to begin recording information that you can plug into a formal business plan later.
 You can edit your worksheets at any time and download them as PDFs when you’re done working on them.
 When complete, these form your pre-business plan, or “lite” business plan.

 2. If you’re ready for a full business plan, choose a template and download it to your computer.
 You can type directly into it or copy and paste responses from your pre-business plan worksheets.
 If you need inspiration, check out the sample business plans.

 The worksheets on this site will not cover all the necessary areas of a business plan – if you’ve never done it before, writing a full plan may require some additional assistance.
 Visit the Who Can Help section of this site, as well as the Other Local Contacts to find organizations that may be able to give you one-on-one help in writing your plan.